 Guys love the heavy weight, the wider masculine designs and the scratch resistant qualities of tungsten carbide wedding bands.
 To top this off, tungsten carbide rings are within most budgets.
 Plan on spending about $150 - $350, more if you want diamonds or a precious metal inlay added to your ring.

-Shop for tungsten carbide wedding bands
+shop for tungsten wedding bands

-Hopefully this information will help you find the perfect wedding band.
+Hopefully, this information will help you find the perfect wedding band.
 Choose a wedding band that reflects your lifestyle and personality.
 And have fun shopping!